Anisotropic superconducting spin transport at magnetic interfaces: FMR modulation: Rough interface

-Figure \ref{fig_chi_loc_sm} shows (a) the frequency shift $\delta H$ and (b) the modulation of the Gilbert damping $\delta\alpha$ for the $s$-wave SC.
-At a fixed frequency, $\delta H$ decreases monotonically.
-There is no resonance peak which occurs in the $p$-wave SCs. $\delta\alpha$ exhibits a coherence peak in the low frequency region.
-The coherence peak in the $s$-wave SC is higher than the corresponding coherence peak in the $p$-wave SCs.
+Figures \ref{fig_chi_loc_sm} show (c) $\delta H$ and (d) $\delta\alpha$ for the $s$-wave SC as a function of frequency and temperature.
+In the low frequency region, where $\hbar\omega/k_{\rm B}T_c\le1$, $\delta H$ at a fixed frequency decreases by about thirty percent with the decrease of the temperature, and $\delta H$ is finite in $T\to0$.
+As the frequency increases, $\delta H$ is almost independent of the temperature. $\delta\alpha$ shows a coherence peak just below the transition temperature in the sufficiently low frequency, where $\hbar\omega/k_{\rm B}T_c\ll1$.
+The coherence peak in the $s$-wave SC is larger than the corresponding coherence peak in the $p$-wave SCs. $\delta\alpha$ has a kink structure at $\hbar\omega=2\Delta$.